Liver Resection (cont.)

 The goal of liver resection is to completely remove the tumor and the appropriate surrounding liver tissue without leaving any tumor behind.
 This option is limited to patients with one or two small (3 cm or less) tumors and excellent liver function, ideally without associated cirrhosis.
 As a result of these strict guidelines, in practice, very few patients with liver cancer can undergo liver resection.
 The biggest concern about resection is that following the operation, the patient can develop liver failure.
-The liver failure can occur if the remaining portion of the liver is inadequate to provide the necessary support for life.
-Even in carefully selected patients, about 10% of them are expected to die shortly after surgery, usually as a result of liver failure.

 Can a portion of the remaining normal liver grow back?

 When a portion of a normal liver is removed, the remaining liver can grow back (regenerate) to the original size within one to two weeks.
 A cirrhotic liver, however, cannot grow back.
 Therefore, before resection is performed for HCC, the non-tumor portion of the liver should be biopsied to determine whether there is associated cirrhosis.

 What are the results (survival and recurrence) of liver resection?